andrewdpoh/Bamboo_Docs/docs/User_Guide/commands/command_guide.md

 ![display_user](../../img/userguide_images/display_users.png)

 ### Add User
-To modify exploits, either enter register in a console or go to Menu > Users > Add User to launch a new window to add exploits.
+To modify exploits, either enter `register` in a console or go to Menu > Users > Add User to launch a new window to add exploits.

 ![add_user](../../img/userguide_images/add_user.png)

 Enter a username and password for the new user and click Register.
 You may not create a username that already exists.

 ### Remove User
 To remove a user account, you can do the following:

 1. Open the table of exploits on the Display panel with Menu > User > Display User
-2. At the “Delete user?” dropdown, select the user to remove and click Confirm.
+2. At the “Delete user?” dropdown, select the user to remove and click Confirm

 ![remove_user](../../img/userguide_images/remove_user.png)

 ## Other Functions

 ### Team Chat
 To access the Team Chat, go to the TEAMCHAT tab.
-You can send messages by entering your message in the text box
+You can send messages by entering your message in the text box.

 ![teamchat](../../img/userguide_images/teamchat.png)

-To remove the message history, enter the clear command in another console.
+To remove the message history, enter the `clear` command in another console.